 Kelsey Patel, owner and instructor at Pure Barre Beverly Hills, is a big believer in eating different types of food during various times of the day.
 “After my morning workout, I love Purely Elizabeth oatmeal and load it up with fresh fruit, honey, bee pollen, goji berries, and whatever else I have in the cupboard.
-My newest obsession is JeM chocolate hazelnut butter, and I add about a tablespoon to the oatmeal."
-Try these 10 delicious ideas to make overnight oats more flavorful than ever.
+My newest obsession is JeM chocolate hazelnut butter, and I add about a tablespoon to the oatmeal.”
+Make sure you eat these 10 foods to maximize your workout results in the best way possible.